QuentinRa/blog.quentinra.dev/tools/unity-2d/tde.md

   in binding, pressed first time, add a component
     * runtime only
     * drag and drop the component with your script
-    * find the component / method in the dropdown menu
+    * find the component/method in the dropdown menu